toliaqat/xenon-wiki/GraphQueryTaskService.md

 As you can see from the example instances of both documents above, we have now a simple document graph:

-Compute -> Compute Description
-        -> Parent Link
+**Computes point to either descriptions or parents** (TODO Add diagram)

-Some computes dont have parent links or descriptions, so they represent "islands" in the graph.
+Some computes don't have parent links or descriptions, so they represent "islands" in the graph.
 Some descriptions are not referred to by any computes, once again being isolated nodes that a graph traversal would never encounter.

 # REST API